sqjb/TensorRT-Tutorial/yolov8-onnx-tensorrt/README.md

 > yolov8: 8.1

 ### Installation
-> Is't better to install yolv8 from source code since the **Compatibility Issues** in tensorrt and pytorch
+> It's better to install yolv8 from source code since the **Compatibility Issues** in tensorrt and pytorch
 <details close>
 <summary>click to expand</summary>